tursynbekoff/robotic_hand/README.md

  ![Alt Text](https://raw.githubusercontent.com/tursynbekoff/robotic_hand/master/real_VS_solid.jpg)
 The anthropomorphic hand consist of mechanical design and electrical components like 12V DC motor, arduino microcontroller wiring and PCB.
 In the following parts there will be full description of the mechanican and electrical components and source files could be found in the folders above
+*  3D Design of the Hand 1.0
-*  3D Design of the Hand
+*  3D Design of the Hand 2.0
 *  Control of the hand

 ## 3D Design of the Hand 1.0